Salvador Guzmán Villegas

 Ph.D.
 Candidate in Communication, Information, and Media

 Salvador Guzmán Villegas (he/his/él) is a Ph.D. candidate in the School of Communication and Information at Rutgers University.
 His research focuses on the communicative processes of carcerality and social inequalities.
-His recent scholarship uses mixed methods to understand how individuals and groups engage in privacy strategies to manage and navigate criminal-system contact.
-He also focuses on the communicative role of race and ethnicity in criminalizing sociopolitical conditions and institutions.
+His ongoing scholarship employs mixed methods to understand how individuals and groups engage in privacy and collective action strategies to manage and navigate criminal-system contact.
+His emerging research program focuses on how residents negotiate pervasive neighborhood stigma, policing logics, and access to social services.
+Previously, his work explored communication behaviors of first-time parents in the U.S. and U.K., and of early dating interracial/ethnic college partners.

-Most recently, Salvador was a visiting student in the Department of Sociology at New York University and was a research assistant in the Assistant Dean's Office of Diversity, Equity, and Inclusion at the School of Communication and Information.
-In addition to his doctoral studies, he serves as a part-time lecturer, teaching assistant, and research assistant for the Department of Communication.
-He held adjunct lecturer positions at Seton Hall University, California State University, Los Angeles, and George Mason University.
+Most recently, Salvador was a visiting student at the School of Criminal Justice at Rutgers University-Newark and in the Department of Sociology at New York University.
+In addition to his doctoral studies, he serves as a part-time lecturer, teaching assistant, and research assistant in the Department of Communication, as well as a graduate mentor fellow at the Honors College at Rutgers University.
+He has held adjunct lecturer positions at Seton Hall University, California State University, Los Angeles, and George Mason University.

-Salvador is an active member of the American Sociological Association, Eastern Communication Association, International Association for Relationship Research, International Communication Association, and National Communication Association.
+Salvador is an active member of the American Sociological Association, American Society of Criminology, National Communication Association, and International Communication Association.